We would love to hear your thoughts! Take a survey on our survey page or email us

 Currently the Baca Grande Property Owners Association (BGPOA) Territory outside of the town of Crestone is just that, a Territory.
-Since it is not an official Colorado Town it does not have access to both Federal and State benefits.
-Such as Grants and other funding programs.
-A group of Commissioner Volunteers have applied to the County and State to convert this POA Territory into an official Colorado Town with all the associated benefits.
+Since it is not an official Colorado Town it does not have access to both Federal and State benefits, such as grants and other funding programs.
+A group of volunteers applied to Saguache County on August 8th 2022 to convert this territory into an official Colorado town with all the associated benefits.
 The potential town of Baca Grande, Colorado.

 The first steps have been taken.